Resources

 Comcast Internet Essentials

 What: Comcast’s Internet Essentials program is the largest, most comprehensive, and most successful broadband adoption program in the nation.
 It provides low-cost internet ($9.95/month) to low-income families and individuals within the Comcast service area.
-New customers who apply before Dec.
-31, 2021, receive their first two months of Internet Essentials for free.

 Eligibility: To qualify, applicants simply need to show they participate in one of more than a dozen different government assistance programs, including: